When To Take Creatine for Brain Health, Muscle Recovery & More

 Taking creatine with food can enhance absorption, especially on maintenance days.
 It's best to avoid an empty stomach to prevent any potential digestive discomfort.

-Avoid excessive caffeine consumption, as it may counteract the benefits of creatine.
+Avoid excessive caffeine and alcohol consumption, as they may counteract the benefits of creatine.
 Additionally, stay hydrated and avoid skipping doses to maximize effectiveness.

 Certain factors, such as dehydration and insufficient carbohydrate intake, can diminish creatine's effectiveness.
 Ensure proper hydration and a balanced diet to support its benefits.

-While generally safe, some potential negatives of using creatine include water retention , digestive issues, and muscle cramps.
+While generally safe for most people, some potential negatives of using creatine include water retention, digestive issues, and muscle cramps.
 It's essential to follow recommended dosages and consult a healthcare professional if concerned.

 “Skill execution and sleep deprivation: effects of acute caffeine or creatine supplementation - a randomized placebo-controlled trial” https://www.tandfonline.com/doi/full/10.1186/1550-2783-8-2